JM-Weber/James-Weber/docs/teaching.md

 I supervised 2 Part III MSci projects in Atmospheric Chemistry looking at:
     * Using observations from aircraft to evaluate chemical mechanisms and machine learning approaches.
     * Comparing modelled O<sub>3</sub> changes from the COVID19 pandemic to observations.

+- **MPhil Assistant Supervisor - Atmospheric Cehemistry**<br />
+Deeveloping and evaluating an improved scheme for DMS chemistry in UKCA.

 - **UKCA Climate Model Training Course 2021, 2022<br />**
 I demonstrated on the 2021 and 2022 UKCA training courses (link [here](https://www.ukca.ac.uk/wiki/index.php/UKCA_Chemistry_and_Aerosol_Tutorials_at_vn11.8)) run by Dr N. Luke Abraham.
 This demonstrating role involved helping students with the course's exercises and explaining aspects of the model.